jsxstyle/jsxstyle/packages/jsxstyle/README.md

 };
 ```

-When used in combination with `jsxstyle-webpack-plugin`, prop values will be extracted if both the `useMatchMedia` call and the alternate and consequent values are static.
+When this hook is used in combination with `jsxstyle-webpack-plugin`, prop values will be extracted if the prop passed to the component is a ternary and if the alternate and consequent values of the ternary are both [static][].

 <br>